 Answer: I define risk as the possibility of permanent impairment of capital.

 Question: How do you think about risk?

-Answer: : The Ariel Discovery Fund seeks to find investment opportunities with a potentially sizable margin of safety*, which we define as the difference between the intrinsic value of a stock and the market’s current price.
+Answer: : The Ariel deep value strategies seek to find investment opportunities with a potentially sizable margin of safety*, which we define as the difference between the intrinsic value of a stock and the market’s current price.

 Question: What are, in your opinion, the most important factors to consider when evaluating risk?

 Answer: We believe that certainty of underlying asset value is the most important factor to consider when evaluating risk.
 In addition, management can make a decision that leads to permanent impairment of capital.
 Thus we focus on identifying companies with strong, properly incentivized leadership.

 Question: Is there a way to measure risk?
 What types of risk metrics do you employ?